athu1248/WorkPlus/README.md

-	Connect to Fitbit API https://dev.fitbit.com/build/reference/web-api/ and add your CLIENT ID and CLIENT SECRET in fitbitvars.py and base1.html
+	Connect to Fitbit API https://dev.fitbit.com/build/reference/web-api/ and add your CLIENT ID and CLIENT SECRET in fitbit/fitbitvars.py and templates/base1.html

-	Create and migrate all the required tables:

-		python3 manage.py makemigrations

-		python3 manage.py migrate

 	Run the server: